-From the majestic north east United States, Epic-Fantasy Cinematic Composer Christopher Caouette is reaching fans across the globe that describe his music as “Vangelis at his symphonic best” or that could come out of “Lord Of The Rings”.
+From the north east United States, Epic-Fantasy Cinematic Composer Christopher Caouette is reaching fans across the globe that describe his music as “Vangelis at his symphonic best” or that could come out of “Lord Of The Rings”.

 “Alandar”, fourth in the Dragonwind series and was named top five “Best Neo-Classical and Electronic Album of 2009” by Zone Music Reporter.

 It is emotionally evocative; timbres, textures, rhythm, melodies and harmonies intertwine and conspire to air out the feelings of the listener.

-His compositions are frequently playful, strongly rhythmic, sometimes touchingly sweet, and often sublimely powerful.
+The music is frequently playful, strongly rhythmic, sometimes touchingly sweet, and often sublimely powerful.